Form A3C Secondary or subsequent grant of representation (De Bonis Non Grant)

 A secondary or subsequent grant may be required in some circumstances after Probate or Letters of Administration have been granted.
 For instance, if the personal representative has died, a new executor or administrator must be appointed to complete the administration of the estate.

 How to apply

-From the 14 September 2020 you can make an application for a secondary or subsequent (de bonis non) grant online.
-You can do this by using the online Statement of Affairs (Probate) Form SA.2 through myAccount or Revenue Online Service ROS.
+Since 14 September 2020, an application for a secondary or subsequent (de bonis non) grant is made online.
+Use the online Statement of Affairs (Probate) Form SA.2 through myAccount or Revenue Online Service ROS.
 Please see Guide to completing Statement of Affairs (Probate) for more information.